 The shutdown of the Japanese reactors and the shutdown of reactors in other countries due to concerns raised by the March 2011 events in Japan have affected supply and demand for LEU.
 Based on the current lack of near-term demand, excess supply in the market and uncertainty regarding the pace of restarting reactors in Japan, we foresee an unfavorable imbalance between supply and demand for LEU until at least the second half of the decade.
 This imbalance could increase over time depending on the length and severity of delays or cancellations of deliveries.
-As a result, we have not been able to replace many of the order advancements that we have done in the past with additional sales, which has the effect of reducing our sales backlog.
-Uncertainty regarding the continuation of Paducah plant operations and the American Centrifuge project have also had a negative effect on our backlog as our sales are a function of our future supply, including potential supply from Paducah plant operations and from the American Centrifuge Plant.
+We are seeing increased price competition as our competitors lower their prices to sell excess supply created by current market conditions.
+This has adversely affected our near-term sales efforts, and unless market conditions improve or we lower our prices to compete with this excess supply, we could see a reduction to our sales backlog over time.
+We are also seeing the effects of current market conditions on our existing contractual relationships with customers as customers seek to limit their obligations under existing contracts that are at prices above market.
+Uncertainties regarding the continuation of enrichment at the Paducah plant and the American Centrifuge project are also having a negative effect on our backlog as our sales are a function of our future supply, including potential supply from enrichment at the Paducah plant, from purchases of commercial LEU from Russia under the Russian Supply Agreement and from the American Centrifuge Plant.
+We expect to continue discussions with customers regarding our existing backlog, which includes ACP sales agreements, some of which must be revised to reflect our anticipated supply sources during the transition period before the ACP begins commercial operations.
 Looking out into the second half of this decade and beyond, we expect an increase in uncommitted demand that could provide the opportunity to make additional sales to supplement our backlog.
-However, the amount of any demand and our ability to capture that demand is uncertain.
+However, the amount of any demand and our ability to capture th